alisina97/practice3/README.md

 	•	Complexity: Very High — requires advanced data aggregation, drill-down capabilities, and may need integration with external data sources or enterprise systems.

 This prioritized approach allows the development team to start with simpler, individual-focused features and gradually build more complex, enterprise-level analytics, ensuring foundational components are solid before scaling up to advanced functionalities.

+Here is the source row number for each requirement based on the images:

+	1. Usage Statistics for Individual Users (General User)
+	•	Source Row: 25
+	2. Click Rate and Site Visit Analysis (Analytics for Challenge Organizer)
+	•	Source Row: 30
+	3. Challenge Engagement Monitoring (Challenge Organizer)
+	•	Source Row: 52
+	4. Topic Analysis Across Bank (Senior Leader)
+	•	Source Row: 51
+	5. Pipeline Visualization for Innovation Activity (Senior Leader)
+	•	Source Row: 27
+	6. Enterprise-Level Analytics for Platform Activity (Senior Leader)
+	•	Source Row: 39

+These row numbers correspond to the specific user stories from which each requirement was derived.